TheDevOpsHub/TerraformHub/common/getting-started/README.md

-# 📝The Terraform Getting Started Guide 🚀

 As a DevOps engineers, our daily routine often revolves around deploying and managing infrastructure.
 Mastering the features and functionalities Terraform offers is one of the best investments you can make in yourself as a DevOps.

 In this post we will go through the Terraform introduction, concepts, then get hands on by building, changing, destroying the AWS EC2 instance.
 If you think I've overlooked something or should delve deeper into a particular topic, please leave a comment below.
 I'll update this post accordingly.
 Thanks in advance!

-Now let’s get started.
+Now let’s get started 🔥🔥🔥

 ---

 ## What is Terraform?

-Terraform is an open-source infrastructure as code software tool created by HashiCorp.
+[Terraform](https://www.terraform.io/) is an open-source infrastructure as code software tool created by HashiCorp.
 It enables users to define and provision a datacenter infrastructure using a declarative configuration language known as HashiCorp Configuration Language (HCL), or optionally JSON.

 ---